jamesjrg/JimAndCats/README.md

 Cats: Crowdfunding Ask Templates.
 Manages a collection of projects asking for crowdfunding.

-Pledge: Allows people to make pledges to cats
+Pledges: Allows people to make pledges to cats

 ###There are also some shared libraries: